syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 ## ASIN

-Returns theinverse sine of a number.
+Returns the inverse sine of a number.
 Inverse sine is also referred to as arcsine.
 The arcsine is the angle whose sine is the given number.
 The returned angle is given in radians in the range from -pi/2 to +pi/2.

 ### Syntax